miquelac/GPC_Whitelisting/README.md

 ```

- ## The code of tool used to complete the task
+ ## The tool used to complete the task:

 ``` python